tahmmee/perfcluster-aws/README.md

 * `python generate_gateload_configs.py` This generates and upload the gateload configs with:
     * Each gateload points to a unique sync gateway ip (cache readers only)
     * Each gateload has the correct user offset so users don't overlap
-* Run gateload on all gateload machines with: `ansible tag_Type_gateload -v -a "gateload -workload=gateload_config.json" --user centos`  (NOTE: not sure how to capture the gateload output)
+* Run gateload on all gateload machines with: `ansible tag_IsTest_true -v -a "nohup gateload -workload=gateload_config.json &" --user centos` followed by Ctl-c  (NOTE: not sure how to capture the gateload output)

 ## Viewing instances by type